podigee/PodigeeEmbedKit/Readme.md

 - [iOS Demo Project](#demo)
 - [License](#license)

+## Word of Caution

+The PodigeeEmbedKit *MUST* only be used with a **Podigee Enterprise License**.

+If you're interested in sales, check out [Podigee for Professionals](https://www.podigee.com/en/professionals/)

 ## Requirements

 - iOS 10.0+ / Mac OS X 10.10+ / tvOS 10.0+ / watchOS 3.0+